johntrogan/defender-docs/defender-endpoint/configure-server-exclusions-microsoft-defender-antivirus.md

 You can disable the automatic exclusion lists with Group Policy, PowerShell cmdlets, and WMI.

-### Use Group Policy to disable the auto-exclusions list on Windows Server 2016, Windows Server 2019, and Windows Server 2022
+### Use Group Policy to disable the auto-exclusions list on Windows Server 2016, Windows Server 2019, and later

 1. On your Group Policy management computer, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc725752(v=ws.11)).
 Right-click the Group Policy Object you want to configure, and then select **Edit**.